 Hello High School Instructor/ROCP Teacher or Administrator,

-If you are reading this letter you have decided to investigate the credit by articulation process between your high school and Pasadena City College.
+Thank you for your interest in the credit by articulation process between your high school and Pasadena City College.
 Although a Superintendent or Curriculum Coordinator must sign off on an articulation agreement, the work of establishing articulation is a faculty to faculty process.
-Articulation programs allow you to work with local community college faculty as partners, rather than as competitors.
-The forging of an articulation agreement is a joint process: both community college faculty and high school/ROCP teachers come together to develop a program that is at a level both parties can agree on.
+Articulation programs allow local community college faculty to work with you in providing college level instruction and credit for your students.
+Articulation agreements are a joint process: both community college faculty and high school/ROCP teachers come together during our Articulation Day at PCC to develop a program that is at a level both parties can agree on.

 At the end of the process, a high school/ROCP course has been confirmed to be as rigorous and challenging as one taught at a college, and to merit advanced placement and/or credit at that college.
-High school and ROCP students are more likely to enroll in and apply themselves to a secondary school program if they are also advancing themselves toward college and their career at the same time; likewise, more students will pursue an educational pathway in college if they have already made progress in it at secondary school.
-Thus, articulation agreements put you and community college faculty on the same team, and bolster programs across segments.
+High school and ROCP students are more likely to pursue an educational pathway in college if they have already made progress in it at their high school.
+Thus, articulation agreements put you and community college faculty on the same team.